-5 Top Weekly TSXV Stocks: Amex Hits High-Grade Gold | INN
+5 Top Weekly TSXV Stocks: Amex Hits High-grade Gold | INN

 Amex Exploration

-Amex Exploration is a gold-focused company with its sights set on Quebec, where it has interests in four properties.
+Amex Exploration is a gold company with its sights set on Quebec, where it has interests in four assets.

-Amex posted fresh news last week, announcing on Thursday (September 19) that it had intersected high-grade gold at the Gratien Gold Zone of its Perron project on the border with Ontario, with results up to 16.48 grams per tonne (g/t) of gold over 14.6 meters including 315.4 g/t gold over 0.5 meters and 102.96 g/t gold over 0.7 meters.
+Amex posted news last week, announcing on Thursday (September 19) that it has intersected high-grade gold at the Gratien gold zone of its Perron project on the border with Ontario, with results of up to 16.48 grams per tonne (g/t) gold over 14.6 meters, including 315.4 g/t gold over 0.5 meters and 102.96 g/t gold over 0.7 meters.

 The company was trading at C$1.21 by the end of last week, an increase of 19.8 percent.